Neoteroi/BlackSheep-Docs/docs/testing.md

 ```

 If the steps above were done correctly, the test succeeds and `pytest` produces
-a feedback like in the following picture (using the verbose flag `-v`):
+feedback like in the following picture (using the verbose flag `-v`):

 ![pytest run](./img/pytest-tests.png)